PiHw/Pi-Kitchen/markdown_source/markdown/PiKitchen-AutomaticInstallations.md

 #Pi-Kitchen: Automatic Installations#

-The NOOBS system supports automated installations, and this functionality does work with noobsconfig.
+The NOOBS system supports automated installations, and this functionality does work nicely with noobsconfig.

 In order for an automated installation to occur (i.e. you can setup your SD-Card without needing to attach a keyboard, mouse or display) you need to remove any unwanted distributions and/or flavours on the card.